mkatzef/world-vote/README.md

 1. run `npm run dev` or `prod` to generate the js and css in `/public`
 2. run `php artisan serve` (OR `art serve` if you have the recommended `laravel` shell config)

 The locally-hosted URL will appear in your terminal when running.
-Navigate to that link in a web browser and continue debugging.
+Navigate to that link in a web browser to see the user interface and explore averaged users' answers.

-## Next steps
-* Add user-submitted prompts
-* Add prompt search
-* Add prompt sorting
-* Add prompt sharing

-* Add reminder to copy login code
-* Obfuscate/minify code

 ## Useful tools
+If you plan to generate map tiles on your own machine, you may find the following tools helpful:
 * `tippecanoe`: CLI convert geojson into mbtiles
 * `mb-util`: CLI convert mbtiles into vector tile directory structure (optional preprocessing for speed)
 * `mbtiles-serve`: CLI npm package to serve mbtiles locally (debugging)